Overview

 Fee Calculation

-Fees are calculated based on the value of assets under management at the end of each calendar quarter.
-Certain
+Fees are calculated using a blended fee schedule applied to the value of assets under management as of the end of each

-assets, such as privately placed securities that are not continuously managed by Seaside or held outside of accounts
+Certain assets, such as privately placed securities that are not continuously managed by Seaside or held outside of

 termination.